SPDoctor/sp-dev-docs/docs/solution-guidance/customize-onedrive-for-business-sites.md

 1. Administrator uses the remote creation APIs to create OD4B sites for users and applies the needed customizations to the OD4B sites as part of the script process.

-2. Actual OD4B sites are created to Office 365 for specific users and associated to their user profiles.
+2. Actual OD4B sites are created to Microsoft 365 for specific users and associated to their user profiles.

 While this is a reliable process, you have to manage new persons and updates manually, which could mean more work than using the hidden app part approach.
 Nevertheless, this is a valid approach and is especially useful if you are migrating from some other file sharing solution to the OD4B and want to avoid users needing to access the OD4B site one time before actual site creation is started.